 Rather than me having to decide how to respond to an event, the system will eventually be able to decide to react or not to react to an event, based on what the situation calls for.
 This kind of reactive ecosystem is, I think, one of the places where streaming is headed.

+At Redpanda, we're a fully remote team.
 Remote work is different now than it was when I started working remotely back in 2015.
 Today, especially since the pandemic, people are getting used to the idea of remote work, but you still have companies that want employees in the office.
 However, there are those companies like us that are remote-first.
 Here are a few tips that I think make succeeding in a remote working environment easier:

 And I think when you have a company that decides it’s going to be fully remote from the outset, you give your employees the freedom to operate in an asynchronous fashion.
 It doesn’t matter who is working on which project at what time; it becomes about being a results-driven company, and I think that’s something that's very beneficial about remote work.
 Once you get over caring about where people are physically located and you start thinking about accomplishing your goals, it becomes easier to reach them.

 2. Enjoy your freedoms for better quality of life

 You also gain a kind of freedom to be a part of your life in a way that you just can’t be if you’re working at an office.
 I get to not just see my daughter and wife every single day but I get to spend quality time with them when the sun is shining because I work from home.

 Because I’m also managing a team, I do have to think about timing a bit more than some other remote workers might.
 For example, if I need to extend myself into early hours in the morning or late in the night, it's easier to do that working from home than it would be with a more traditional office setup.